Outline of the exhibition Exhibition Period June 3 (Friday) - July 10 (Sunday), 2016

 73-04

-Contents of the exhibition Kenji Suda, a woodworker who builds a delicate and elegant style with "Kiyomasa" as a mark.
-Based on the fingering technique of fine processing wood to make boxes, furniture, furniture, furniture, furniture, etc., he also worked on inlaying (elephant cancer), wiping lacquer finish, metal fittings, etc. The modern modeling that incorporates unique Western materials is a great attraction.
+Contents of the exhibition Kenji Suda, a woodworking artist who builds a delicate and elegant style with "Kiyomasa" as a mark.
+Based on the fingering technique of fine processing wood to create boxes, furnishings, and furniture, he also worked on inlaying (elephant cancer), lacquer finishing, and metal fittings, and sometimes France-made maple (Kaede) The modern modeling that incorporates unique Western materials is a great attraction.

-Please enjoy the cutting-edge world of art crafts that sublimated from traditional handicrafts to "woodwork art", a comprehensive art.
+Please enjoy the cutting-edge world of art, which has sublimated from traditional fingers to "woodworking art", a comprehensive art.

-Download A4 size / PDF format flyer can be downloaded.
-Flyer (PDF file / 2MB)
+Download A4 size, PDF format Leaflet can be downloaded Leaflet (PDF file, 2MB)

 73-01